17-11-2010

 The tort action may have a contractual basis (or improper performance of a contract to which the Company is a party).
 It may also have a basis in tort, such as an act of unfair competition.

 Therefore, as a French Law Firm experienced in commercial law and business law, we wish to inform you about the commitment of the civil liability of officers of a corporation.
-In view of the rules of each commercial company (SA, SARL, SAS, SNC, ...), we can extract a sort of general rules of civil liability of directors at large.
+In view of the rules of each commercial company (SA, SARL, SAS, SNC, ...), we can extract a series of general rules of civil liability of directors at large.

-Above all, we hear the term "officer" means the limited liability company managers, the managers of SNC, the president of SAS, the directors of a classic SA or members of the Executive of its dual, etc ...
+Above all, when we hear the term "officer" it typically means the limited liability company managers, the managers of SNC, the president of SAS, the directors of a classic SA or members of the Executive of its dual, etc ...
 Briefly, these are the people responsible for government management and administration of society, those who hire the company by their acts, and may also hire their own responsibility for these acts.

-Acts involving the liability:
+Acts involving the liability

-1. Violations of the law applicable to commercial companies
+Violations of the law applicable to commercial companies

-2. The violation of the statutes
+The violation of the statutes

-3. The commission of a fault management
+The commission of a fault management

 Similarly, under Article L267 of the Book of Tax Procedures, when the officer has committed fraud or failed to comply with tax obligations borne by the company, it may be declared jointly liable for payment of tax debts.
 We talk about responsibility "tax" of leader, established since 1980.

-Ø The plan of action in tort
+The plan of action in tort

 Beyond this traditional rule, there are two major distinctions in the liability regime that meets two major issues of liability:

-Whom suing?
+Who is suing?
 Individual responsibility and several liability

-We talk about several liability in two cases:
+We discuss several liability in two cases:

 - When several officers are criminally convicted for the same offense;